MattDiMu/easing-constants/README.md

 # easing-constants
-Some useful strings to be used in JavaScript for easing (equivalent to transition-timing-function in CSS).
+Some useful strings to be used in JavaScript for animations with nice easing (=equivalent to transition-timing-function in CSS).

 ## Env Compatibility
 Just import it the way you want.
 It's available
-- as modern ES-module (e.g. webpack) - see `module`-field in package.jsonA
+- as modern ES-module (webpack, parcel or whatever module bundler you're using) - see `module`-field in package.jsonA
 - as "legacy" UMD build - see `browser`-field
 - or even for usage in pure nodejs - see `main`-field in package.json